Label Embedding via Low-Coherence Matrices: Conclusion and future work

-\section{Conclusion and Future Work}
+\section{Conclusion and future work}

-In conclusion, we have proposed a theory-grounded embedding approach for extreme multiclass classification.
-Our analysis offers a deeper understanding of the trade-offs between dimensionality reduction and the potential penalty in accuracy.
-We derived an excess risk bound that reveals a small penalty for dimensionality reduction and that this penalty vanishes under the multiclass Massart condition.
-Through extensive experiments, we demonstrated that our method outperforms state-of-the-art techniques in both accuracy and run time.
+We provide a theoretical analysis for label embedding methods in the context of extreme multiclass classification.
+Our analysis confers a deeper understanding of the tradeoffs between dimensionality reduction and accuracy.
+We derive an excess risk bound that quantifies this tradeoff in terms of the coherence of the embedding matrix, and show that the statistical penalty for label embedding vanishes under the multiclass Massart condition.
+Through extensive experiments, we demonstrated that label embedding with low-coherence matrices outperforms existing techniques in both accuracy and runtime.

-An interesting and immediate application is to extend the analysis to multilabel classification.
-Several avenues for future work include extending our framework to online learning scenarios, where adding an embedding dimension and scaling existing regressors can accommodate new classes as they emerge.
-Another potential extension involves learning with rejection, which would allow the model to reject samples with low confidence, thereby improving overall performance.
-Our embedding approach offers a promising direction for tackling extreme multiclass classification problems, contributing to a more robust understanding of the underlying trade-offs and providing a solid foundation for future research in this area.
+While our analysis focuses on excess risk, the reduction of classification to regression means that existing generalization error bounds (for multi-output regression with squared error loss) can be applied to analyze the generalization error in our context.
+For example, \citet{Reeve20} show that the generalization error grows with the dimension of the output space.
+This suggests that smaller embedding dimension leads to tighter control of the generalization error.

-\textbf{Acknowledgment} This work was supported in part by the National Science Foundation under award 2008074 and the Department of Defense, Defense Threat Reduction Agency under award HDTRA1-20-2-0002.
+Building on out theoretical framework, future work may consider extensions to multilabel classification, online learning, zero-shot learning, and learning with rejection.